 Edge users know that Windows supports an integrated set of key combinations to switch between apps quickly.
 Alt+Tab keys that display every active window in the system is one the best-known example.
 However, when you have not only multiple browser tabs open, but also numerous applications, navigating or switching between them can take an age.

-Disable Edge tabs from Alt + Tab display for convenience as follows:
+Windows 10 users may disable Edge tabs from Alt + Tab display for convenience as follows:

 - Open Windows 10 Settings.